wazo-platform/wazo-platform.org/content/uc-doc/contact_center/reporting.md

 - `status`: See status description below

-- `queue_id`: ID of the queue, the name of the queue can be found in table `stat_queue`, using this name queue details can be found in table `queuefeatures`
+- `stat_queue_id`: ID of the queue, the name of the queue can be found in table `stat_queue`, using this name queue details can be found in table `queuefeatures`

-- `agent_id`: ID of the agent, the agent name can be found in table `stat_agent`, using this name agent details can be found in table `agentfeatures` using the number in the second part of the name
+- `stat_agent_id`: ID of the agent, the agent name can be found in table `stat_agent`, using this name agent details can be found in table `agentfeatures` using the number in the second part of the name

 #### Queue Call `status` {#queue-call-status}